suppnova/cian-crawling/README.md

 ```

 Build Histograms with mean prices and areas by districts used Crawler results and save it as .png to `<STORAGE_PATH>/histograms/*.png`.

+## Examples

+The finished results are in the folder `results_example`.
+Use them to build and display a more complete heatmap (use `/coords`) and histogram (use `/flats`).
+When using, it is recommended to copy the folder with the result to the specified directory `<STORAGE_PATH>` in order to avoid data loss.